 If you are a fan of Dr Kenneth Joubert’s lectures, you will know that he is a big advocate of using pain scales in clinic, during assessments and during follow-up assessments, regularly.
 The scales allow him to create graphs that monitor the patient’s level of pain and response to treatment over a period of time.
 The use of scales also allows one to show an owner clearly and visibly the change that has occurred over time with interventions.
 Even the simplest visual analogue scale filled in by an owner on a weekly basis can provide value when looked at over time.

 In canine hospital settings, pain scales are rather common.
 In equine hospitals, they may be used post-operatively to monitor pain, and are often used in conditions like laminitis and colic, for which specific scales have been developed.
-I think we could incorporate these into equine rehabilitation, too.
-These can even be a way for us to communicate with owners when they cannot be present at a consult.
-Owners could fill in a simple pain scale before a consult, or after a consult, giving us feedback in a quick and repeatable manner, and in a way that is slightly more objective than just asking them how the horse is doing!
+I believe we can and should incorporate these into equine rehabilitation, too.
+These can provide a way for us to communicate with owners when they cannot be present at a consultation.
+Owners could fill in a simple pain scale before consult, or after a consult, giving us feedback in a quick and repeatable manner, and in a way that is slightly more objective than just asking them how the horse is doing!

-I have included the above scales as a download for you to print, if you would like to use them in your practice.
+I have included the above scales as a download for you to print or share with owners electronically if you would like to use them in your practice.
 Please let me know your thoughts and experiences using pain-scoring scales, and if you have not done so before, let me know why not and if you are going to give them a try now 😉